 How to Get There: Take Metro line 7B to Buttes Chaumont station and walk to the park from there.

-You’re not really traveling all the way to their immortal outpost on Hussmann Boulevard for an impromptu shopping spree.
+In fact, this iconic, Parisian brand has been around since ye olde 1865.
+However, you’re not really traveling all the way to one of the most unique things to do in Paris on Hussmann Boulevard for an impromptu shopping spree.

 Address: 64 Boulevard Haussmann, 75009 Paris, France

 Hours: The store is open daily from 11:00 am to 7:00 pm.